 Criteria for the ‘Sustainable Use of Additives’

-Additive producers continued to provide converter associations with the most recent data to help them update their LCAs and EPDs.
-In 2015, ESPA completed LCAs for two of its main family of calcium-based stabilisers, and it will continue to develop additional LCAs for the remaining families of stabilisers.
-ECPI published an LCA for DINP.
-An update of LCAs and EPDs is now foreseen for other families of additives, such as lubricants and flame retardants.
+Additive producers continued in 2016 to provide converter associations with the most recent data to help them update their Life Cycle Assessments (LCAs) and EPDs.
+ESPA completed LCAs for two of its main family of calcium-based stabilisers, and is working on LCAs for liquid mixed-metals stabilisers.

 Sustainable Use of Energy and Raw Materials